 Complex Event Processing (CEP) engines are also popular in the IoT world.
 CEP allows for easy matching of time-series data patterns coming from different sources.
 CEP suffers from the same modelling issues as trees and other pipeline processing engines.
 However, it frees developers from dealing with context locking, a common issue in use cases where logic combines inputs from different sources.

-BPM engines
+BPM or FST(Finite State Machine) engines

 BPM rule engine

 • The logic created with these rule engines is hard to simulate and debug.
+That is more of a symptom, the underlying reason is very much related to the explainability limitations related to modelling complex use cases

 • Current rule engines don’t cope well with dynamic changes of the environment.